Skip to main content

 Weight gain:

 Weight gain is one of the biggest problems faced due to slow metabolism.
 Gaining weight is often accompanied by difficulty in losing weight due to metabolism issues.
-This problem is due to the burning of fewer calories by your body in comparison to the calorie consumed through food.
+This problem is due to the burning of fewer calories by your body in comparison to the calories consumed through food.

 Fatigue and low energy